IBM/iot-cloud-ai-tutorial/tutorial/3-NODERED.md

 ## Connect Node-RED app to IBM Watson IoT Platform

-In this section you will connect the recently deployed [Cloud Foundry](https://www.ibm.com/cloud/cloud-foundry) application (i.e. your Node-RED app) to the Watson IoT Platform service.
+In this section, you will connect the recently deployed [Cloud Foundry](https://www.ibm.com/cloud/cloud-foundry) application (i.e. your Node-RED app) to the Watson IoT Platform service.
 This will generate an API Key that will be used in the near future to authenticate your app.

 1. Log in to [IBM Cloud](https://cloud.ibm.com/).
 1. Click **View resources** to open your [Resource list](https://cloud.ibm.com/resources).